 - The allotment CHF value of the long-term equity award (PSMP) decreased slightly compared to the previous year, although the number of members of the Management Board increased from eight to nine.
 The slight decrease is the result of three new appointments within the Management Board in the financial year and the replacement of the CEO in the previous year.

 ILLUSTRATION : COMPENSATION MIX

 At the 2019 Annual General Meeting, shareholders approved a maximum aggregate compensation amount of CHF 18,500,000 for the Management Board for the fiscal year 2020.
 The actual compensation awarded to the Management Board in 2020 was CHF 15,196,000 and is therefore within the approved limits.

 SALARY STRUCTURE CEO

-In the year under review, the Group sales growth, the EBITDA margin, as well as the corporate strategic objectives were in line with expectations.
-Consequently, the overall short-term variable compensation payout amounted for the CEO slightly below 100% and all other members of the Management Board around 100%.
-In the year under review, the 2017 to 2019 PSMP cycle came to an end.
-The performance achievement over the performance period resulted in a matching share factor of 2.23.
+In the year under review, the Group sales growth and reported EBITDA margin, as well as the corporate strategic objectives exceeded the pre-set targets.
+Considering the broader context in 2020, where Tecan did not apply for any kind of state support and followed the regular dividend payment policy (and will continue to do so for 2020), the Board of Directors decided that the incentive plan rules can be applied without adjustments for the business year 2020 and that it was not justified or necessary to apply discretion in the compensation decisions.
+Specifically, the original performance objectives were not amended and no adjustments were made in the performance assessment at year end.
+Consequently, the overall short-term variable cash compensation payout amounted to 196% of target for the CEO and all other members of the Management Board.
+In the year under review, the 2018 to 2020 PSMP cycle came to an end.
+The performance achievement over the performance period resulted in a matching share factor of 2.5.

 COMPENSATION TO FORMER MEMBERS OF GOVERNING BODIES